jdblischak/smk-simple-slurm/examples/README.md

 * `out-of-memory` - Trigger an out-of-memory error.
 Snakemake can handle this by default

+* `separate-stderr` - Log stdout and stderr to separate files

 * `singularity` - Run a rule inside a singularity container

 * `shared-logs` - Share the same profile `config.yaml` between multiple